bcbielecki/APCS-Final/README.md

-# APCS Final Project @Pioneer High School
+# APCS Final Project @Pioneer High
 It's not a cover name.